Landlord Accreditation: how does it work?

 The scheme is not mandatory when applying for membership with the BLA, as it is voluntary.

-To kick into action the accreditation process, you visit our course website.
+To initiate the accreditation process, visit our course website.
 The cost is £49.95; click this link to visit our course page.

-Accredited landlords can extend peace of mind to tenants and the local council.
-A tenant should have confidence in an accredited prospective landlord to deal with the rental efficiently.
+Accredited landlords can provide peace of mind to tenants and the local council.
+A tenant should have confidence in an accredited prospective landlord’s ability to efficiently manage the rental.

 By enrolling in a landlord accreditation scheme, earning your certificate will prove you follow a code of practice and respect the safety and needs of the tenant.

-Being accredited is not a legal requirement at the moment in England.
+Accreditation is not a legal requirement in England at the moment.
 However, in Wales, it is a requirement.
 Being an accredited landlord or a letting agent indicates to prospective renters that the tenancy will likely be managed professionally.

-Various accreditation schemes carry their own set of requirements.
-Charities like Shelter are pressing the government to introduce stricter rules on these to improve the quality of rented accommodation.
+Various accreditation schemes have their own requirements.
+Charities like Shelter are pressing the government to introduce stricter rules to improve the quality of rented accommodation.

-The rent repayment orders (RRO) mean landlords need to ensure they raise standards and provide properties that fit their purpose.
-Letting a family, students or bedsits in an HMO reduce the risk of RRO property conditions must be fully compliant with the current legislation.
+The rent repayment orders (RRO) mean landlords must ensure they raise standards and provide properties that fit their purpose.
+Letting a family, students or bedsits in an HMO reduce the risk of RRO property conditions must fully comply with the current legislation.

 More info on landlord accreditation and getting a certificate?

-You must take our foundation or the HMO training course to obtain Accreditation.
+To obtain accreditation, you must take our online Landlord Foundation training course.
 Upon completing and passing the e-learning course, you will become an accredited BLA landlord and receive a certificate.

 How do I keep my development up to date?